GSA/idmanagement.gov/_playbooks/playbook-signword.md

 ### **We purchased our signing certificates from a PKI vendor.
 We use them to sign, which creates the “p7m” file.
 What do we do now?**

 If you are using purchased certificates, such as from a trusted PKI vendor, you can continue to use them.
 Instead of being on a PIV card, your certificate is installed on your computer.
-Follow the [Add Invisible Digital Signatures in MS Word](#add-an-invisible-digital-signature) instructions above to sign your MS Word file.
+Follow the [Add Invisible Digital Signatures in MS Word](#add-an-invisible-digital-signature){:class="usa-link"} instructions above to sign your MS Word file.

 ### **How do I identify the Purchased Certificates and PIV Card Certificates when signing a document?**

-When checking for the correct certificate, as detailed in Step 7 of the [Add Invisible Digital Signatures in MS Word](#add-an-invisible-digital-signature) instructions above, note the different icons for the PIV and purchased certificates:
+When checking for the correct certificate, as detailed in Step 7 of the [Add Invisible Digital Signatures in MS Word](#add-an-invisible-digital-signature){:class="usa-link"} instructions above, note the different icons for the PIV and purchased certificates:

 <img src="{{site.baseurl}}/assets/piv/piv-certificate.png" alt="A screenshot of a PIV Certificates." width="50%">